Skip to content

 Technical Implementation

-The theme system is built on:
+The theme system is built on the opaline crate (v0.4):

 • TOML configuration — Simple, human-readable format

-• Color interpolation — Smooth gradients with multiple stops
+• Color interpolation — Smooth multi-stop gradients

 • Runtime switching — Change themes without restarting